elycruz/sjljs/readme-fragments/README-fragment.md

 Version 0.5+ removes some backward compatability.
-Namely all classes that were included on `sjl` before our now included via a `sjl.package` and it's alias `sjl.ns`;  E.g., `sjl.Extendable` is now accessible via `sjl.ns.Extendable` or `sjl.package.Extendable` Also all classes that were available in the root level are now available in the `sjl.ns.stdlib` package.
+Namely all classes that were included on `sjl` before our now included via a `sjl.package` and it's alias `sjl.ns`;  E.g., `sjl.Extendable` is now accessible via `sjl.ns.Extendable` Also all classes that were available in the root level are now available in the `sjl.ns.stdlib` package.

 See release notes for release 0.5.0.